Skip to main content

 The Training to Evaluate, Respond to, and Prevent Suicide (T.E.R.P.S.) for Terps is a 3-hour in-person comprehensive training for UMD faculty and staff that provides the information needed to recognize when a student is in crisis and the skills and resources to respond effectively.
 Faculty and staff are invited to attend by registering for one of the dates below.
 Please note that participants are expected to arrive on time and stay for the whole session.

 The Helping Students in Distress Workshop is a 1-hour training for UMD faculty and staff.
 This training will assist you in supporting student mental health by reviewing common student concerns, ways to communicate about mental health with students, available mental health resources and how to refer them, and methods of coping for everyone involved.
-Click the Zoom link below to register.
-After registering you can select any date to attend.
+Register for a Helping Students in Distress Zoom session.
+When registering you can select any date to attend (the same content will be covered in all sessions).

-Spring 2026 Helping Students in Distress Workshop dates
+Helping Students in Distress Toolkit

 Student Safety and Wellbeing